ginestrab/Network-Geometry-with-Flavor/README.md

 generates a Network Geometry with Flavor of dimension 4

+5) NGF_d_simplex

+ generates a  d-dimensional Network Geometry with Flavor built by d-dimensional simplices.

+For programs generating Network Geometry with Flavor with hypercubes or orthoplex see the repository Network Geometry and Complexity

 These programs are distributed by the authors in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.